The story and pictures were by the Walt Disney Studio, adapted by Julius Svendsen.

 Story and artwork copyright Disney.

-A special thanks to Disney buff Dan Alexander Dizmentia who found and donated this Little Golden Book to the Filmic Light Collection.
+Thank you to Disney buff Dan Alexander Dizmentia who found and donated the Little Golden Book to the Filmic Light Collection.
+Also thanks go to the Michael Filippello Collection for the info and images from the Grosset & Dunlap comparison.